Grand Duchy of Baden: 1849 Baden Revolution

 This was accomplished on 1 June and, on 10 June, the constituent diet, consisting entirely of the most "advanced" politicians, assembled.
 It had little chance of doing more than make speeches.
 The country remained in the hands of an armed mob of civilians and mutinous soldiers.
 Meanwhile, the Grand Duke of Baden had joined with Bavaria in requesting the armed intervention of Prussia, which Berlin granted on the condition that Baden would join the Alliance of the Three Kings.

 From this moment, the revolution in Baden was doomed, and with it the revolution across Germany.
-The Prussians, under Prince William (afterwards William I, German Emperor), invaded Baden in the middle of June 1849.
+The Prussian Army, under Prince William (afterwards William I, German Emperor), invaded Baden in the middle of June 1849.
 Afraid of a military escalation, Brentano reacted hesitantly – too hesitantly for the more radical Gustav Struve and his followers, who overthrew him and established a Pole, Ludwig Mieroslawski (1814–1878), in his place.

 Mieroslawski reduced the insurgents to some semblance of order.
 On 20 June, 1849, he met the Prussians at Waghausel, and suffered complete defeat.
 On 25 June, Prince William entered Karlsruhe and, at the end of the month, the members of the provisional government, who had taken refuge at Freiburg, dispersed.
 The insurgent leaders who were caught, notably the ex-officers, suffered military execution.
 The army was dispersed among Prussian garrison towns, and Prussian troops occupied Baden for a time.
-Franz Trefzger managed to escape to Switzerland.
 In the months following, no fewer than 80,000 people left Baden for America.
 Many of these migrants would later participate in the American Civil War as abolitionists and union soldiers.

 Grand Duke Leopold returned on 10 August and at once dissolved the diet.
 The following elections resulted in a majority favourable to the new ministry, which passed a series of laws of a reactionary tendency with a view to strengthening the government.

-1850–1866

-Grand Duke Leopold died on 24 April 1852 and was succeeded by his second son, Frederick, as regent, since the eldest, Louis II, Grand Duke of Baden (died 22 January 1858), was incapable of ruling.
-The internal affairs of Baden during the period that followed have little general interest.
-In the greater politics of Germany, Baden between 1850 and 1866 was a consistent supporter of Austria.
-In the Austro-Prussian War of 1866, Austria's contingents, under Prince William, had two sharp engagements with the Prussian army of the Main.
-However, on 24 July 1866, two days before the Battle of Werbach, the second chamber petitioned the Grand Duke to end the war and enter into an offensive and defensive alliance with Prussia.